complexsystemslab/project_ideas/project_ideas.md

 One can also apply symbolic regression approaches like PySR (python) or gramEvol (R).

+This can be applied to discover, for example, trigonometric identities.

 <!-- one can also apply Bayesian symbolic regression.
 This can be applied to discover trigonometric identities.
 This would be a joint project with Challenger Mishra -->

 <!-- data can be used from the AI feynman database on Max tegmark's website -->